 Travelers Greeted With Hours-Long Airport Lines As Coronavirus Screenings Begin

-Airline passengers returning to the U.S. were confronted with snaking lines causing hours-long delays and confusion at airports around the country on Sunday as a result of required medical screenings now in place to combat the spread of the deadly coronavirus.
+Airline passengers returning to the U.S. were confronted with snaking lines causing hours-long delays and confusion at airports around the country starting Saturday as a result of required medical screenings now in place to combat the spread of the coronavirus.

 Frustrated travelers took to social media to gripe about the winding lines causing passenger congestion in airports including Chicago's O'Hare International Airport, where some travelers reported waits of up to four hours.
-A U.S. Senator from Illinois said he heard of lines stretching on for more than eight hours.
+A U.S. senator from Illinois said he heard of lines stretching on for more than eight hours.

 This is the scene at O’Hare airport.
 The traveler who took the photo said it’s a 6-hour wait for bags then on to customs for 2-4 more of waiting in shoulder-to-shoulder crowds.
 Police are handing out water and disinfectant wipes. @fly2ohare #ord #coronavirus #COVID19 pic.twitter.com/UTx9E0nj1s— Brooke Geiger McDonald (@BrookeGMcDonald) March 15, 2020

-The Trump administration is restricting travel from 28 countries in Europe, which now includes the United Kingdom and Ireland.
+The Trump administration is restricting travel from 28 European countries, which now include the United Kingdom and Ireland.
 Europe, the World Health Organization has declared, is now the epicenter of the pandemic.

 U.S. citizens and legal permanent residents are permitted to return from those countries, but they must go through health screenings.
 And the mayhem set off by the implementation of the new health measure came into full view on Sunday.